strimzi/proposals/079-deprecation-and-removal-of-storage-overrides.md

 The timeline between the deprecation of the overrides and the removal of their support is relatively short (likely 3-4 Strimzi versions).
 If we think this is a problem, we can choose a different timeline.
-For example, we can deprecated the overrides right now, but postpone when we drop the support for them:
+For example, we can deprecate the overrides right now, but postpone when we drop the support for them:
 * Drop the support only at a later version (e.g. first Strimzi release after June 2025)
 * Drop the support only when we migrate to the `v1` CRD API

 This might give users more time to handle it.
-However, while the time window for the migration is relatively short, I believe it is sufficient as it for most existing users includes the migration to KRaft and to node pools and provides a good opportunity to get rid of this legacy feature.
+However, while the migration time window is relatively short, I believe it is sufficient for most existing users, as it includes the migration to KRaft and node pools, and provides a good opportunity to remove this legacy feature.